The Payment Services Directive, PSD 2

 - Faster handling of fraudulent and incorrect payments

-Large parts of the Payment Services Directive took effect already on 1 May 2018.
-However, the requirement to give third party providers the ability to retrieve account information and execute payments will not take effect until 14 September 2019.
+Large parts of the Payment Services Directive took effect 2018.
+The requirement to give third party providers the ability to retrieve account information and execute payments took effect 2019.
+Currently a review of Payment Services Directive is under way, and is expected to be followed by Payment Services Regulation and PSD3.

 To be a third party provider within the framework of the Payment Services Directive, a company must apply with and be approved by its local regulatory authority.
 In Sweden this is Finansinspektionen (the Financial Supervisory Authority).